Do you want to be made whole? It sounds like a silly question, but in reality, it is profoundly important.

 I needed both the traditional and supernatural approaches in my healing.

-In the traditional realm of treatment, I received physical therapy, facet injections, pain medication, and surgical opinions.
+I received physical therapy, facet injections, pain medication, and surgical opinions in the traditional realm of treatment.

-I am grateful for the counsel of friends who cautioned me to not make hasty decision while I was in pain.
+I am grateful for the counsel of friends who cautioned me not to make hasty decisions while I was in pain.
 Waiting for a skilled neurosurgeon gave me enhanced mobility.
-I am able to play tennis at a high level.
+I can play tennis at a high level.

 But I know that is not always the case for everyone.